textcleaner/textcleaner.github.io/README.md

 * Convert common shorthand to full words

 ## Find and Replace
 Allows you to create your very own "find and replace" list.
-It works with single or multiple replace operations.